-- 4.6 The resultant figure from this calculation will be used to identify the provision for each of the identified open space typologies that will be required as a result of the development. - 4.7 The process to be followed in determining open space requirements for residential development across the Borough is set out in flow chart 1 below.
+The resultant figure from this calculation will be used to identify the provision for each of the identified open space typologies that will be required as a result of the development.

+- 4.7 The process to be followed in determining open space requirements for residential development across the Borough is set out in flow chart 1 below.
 This process should be followed by planning officers and applicants at pre-application stage and during the application phase to determine requirements in relation to each specific proposal for residential development.
-Hybrid residential / commercial proposals would be subject to this process also. - 4.8 Core Strategy Review Policy DM29 requires all developments 'of 15 dwellings or more or on sites of 0.5ha or more to provide 10% of their site area as on-site green space that is usable by the public' (emphasis added).
+Hybrid residential / commercial proposals would be subject to this process also. - 4.8 Adopted Local Plan (2017) Policy DM29, requires all developments 'of 15 dwellings or more' or on sites of 0.5ha or more to provide 10% of their site area as on-site green space that is usable by the public'.
 This would count towards the open space requirements resulting from the application of standards in Appendix 6 of the Plan provided it is usable by the public.
 Thus non-usable landscaping or 'SLOAP' (space left over after planning) does not count towards the standards.
-For example, roadside verges would not contribute towards the 10% or 15%, but a vegetated area where dogs could be walked or people could sit or children could play informally would contribute. - 4.9 Taking into account the typology and minimum size thresholds for types of open space, sport and recreation facility, on all but the largest development sites, amenity green space and/or natural and semi-natural green space are the most likely types to be sought as on-site provision. - 4.10 Where appropriate, all applications are subject to tree retention and canopy cover requirements.
+For example, roadside verges would not contribute towards the 10% or 15%, but a vegetated area where dogs could be walked or people could sit or children could play informally would contribute. - 4.9 Taking into account the typology and minimum size thresholds for types of open space, sport and recreation facility, on all but the largest development sites, amenity green space and/or natural and semi-natural green space are the most likely types to be sought as on-site provision. - 4.10 The location of public open space within the site is a matter for negotiation.
+In exceptional circumstances there may be scope for some flexibility.
+For example, should a developer have a wish to provide smaller areas of allotments pertinent to neighbourhoods within a proposed housing development this may be acceptable depending on the relationship with the layout as a whole and future management arrangements. - 4.11 Where appropriate, all applications are subject to tree retention and canopy cover requirements.
 For residential and non-residential development, canopy cover will be calculated as a percentage of the overall development site.
 The projected size of both existing and proposed trees, woodlands and shrub masses (i.e. >3m tall) by 2050 should be shown on the landscape drawing to calculate the site's canopy cover contribution.
 The projected percentage of canopy cover contribution should be clearly marked on the landscape plan highlighting any shortfalls.